thiagomurtinho/full-stack-product-and-category/README.md

 # Full Stack Product and Category

+A modern full-stack application built with **Turborepo** monorepo architecture, featuring Express.js backend with TypeScript, Next.js frontend, and PostgreSQL database with Prisma ORM.

 ## 📋 Summary

 This project is a full-stack application showcasing a robust architecture and modern development practices.
 It includes:

-- **Backend**: Built with Express.js, TypeScript, and Prisma ORM, following Functional Core/Imperative Shell ans Domain-Driven Design (DDD) principles.
+- **Backend**: Built with Express.js, TypeScript, and Prisma ORM, following Functional Core/Imperative Shell and Domain-Driven Design (DDD) principles.
 It features Swagger API documentation and a clear separation of layers (domain, repository, handler, routes, middleware).
 - **Frontend**: Developed with Next.js 15 and React 19, implementing DDD with a separate data layer and reusable contracts.
 The interface is modern, responsive, and styled with Tailwind CSS and Radix UI.
 - **Testing**: Comprehensive unit and integration tests for both backend and frontend, achieving 80% test coverage.
 - **Database**: PostgreSQL managed via Docker, with Prisma ORM for schema and migrations.
+- **Monorepo**: Built with Turborepo for efficient development and build management.

 Key features include: